 LCO: The fire water supply system shall be OPERABLE.
-An OPERABLE fire water
+An OPERABLE fire water supply system consists of the following elements:

-• The system shall maintain a water capacity of \geq 135,000 gallons.

-• The system shall have two OPERABLE fire pumps.
+- The system shall maintain a water capacity of $\geq$ 135,000 gallons. - The system shall have two OPERABLE fire pumps. - The following isolation valves shall be opened: FW-456-V-001, FW-456-V-019, FW-456-V-020, and FW-456-V-003.

-MODE Applicability: WASTE HANDLING and WASTE STORAGE
+MODE Applicability: CH WASTE HANDLING and CH WASTE STORAGE

-PROCESS AREA CH BAY and UNDERGROUND (during WASTE transport using the waste
+PROCESS AREACH BAY and UNDERGROUND (during CH WASTE transport using the waste hoist)

-Applicability: hoist)

-Condition Required ACTION Completion Time A. Fire Water capacity is < 135,000 gallons A.1 Do not introduce any additional TRUPACT-IIs or HalfPACTs with WASTE into the CH BAY and do not open CLOSED TRUPACT-IIs or HalfPACTs with WASTE in the CH BAY.
-IMMEDIATELY AND A.2 Post a FIRE WATCH in the CH BAY IMMEDIATELY AND A.3 Initiate actions to restore water volume to the required level IMMEDIATELY AND A.4.1 Restore the water volume to the required level 8 HOURS OR A.4.2 Stop all WASTE HANDLING OPERATIONS in the CH BAY 8 HOURS
+Condition Required ACTION Completion Time Α. Fire Water capacity is < 135,000 gallons A.1 Do not introduce any additional TRUPACT-IIs or HalfPACTs with CH WASTE into the CH BAY and do not open CLOSED TRUPACT-IIs or HalfPACTs with CH WASTE in the CH BAY.
+IMMEDIATELY AND A.2 Post a FIRE WATCH in the CH BAY IMMEDIATELY AND A.3 Initiate actions to restore water volume to the required level IMMEDIATELY AND A.4.1 Restore the water volume to the required level 8 HOURS OR A.4.2 Stop all CH WASTE HANDLING OPERATIONS in the CH BAY 8 HOURS